ZiggyCreatures/FusionCache/README.md

 Now let's say we really like these set of options (*priority*, *fail-safe* and *factory timeouts*) and we want them to be the overall defaults, while keeping the ability to change something on a per-call basis (like the *duration*).

-To do that we simply **move** the customization of the entry options to the `DefaultEntryOptions` in the snippet where we created the FusionCache instance, to something like this:
+To do that we simply **move** the customization of the entry options where we created the `DefaultEntryOptions`, by changing it to something like this (the same is true for the DI way):

 ```csharp
 var cache = new FusionCache(new FusionCacheOptions() {